Matrix nearness problems and eigenvalue optimization: Toppling the ranking

 \subsubsection{Newton--bisection method for the outer iteration.}

-As in previous chapters, we use a combined Newton--bisection method to compute $\oeps$.
-By the same arguments as in the proof of Theorem~\ref{chap:two-level}.\ref{thm:phi-derivative} we find that under analogous assumptions the univariate function $\ophi(\eps)=F_\eps(E(\eps),v(\eps))$ has the derivative
+As in previous chapters, we use a Newton--bisection method or the HEC method to compute $\oeps$.
+By the same arguments as in the proof of Theorem~\ref{chap:two-level}.\ref{thm:phi-derivative} we find that under analogous assumptions the univariate function $ \varphi(\eps)=\F_\eps(E(\eps),v(\eps))$ has the derivative

 where $G(\eps)$ is the gradient matrix $G$ of \eqref{Ev-ode-rk} that corresponds to the minimizer $(E(\eps),v(\eps))$.
-This derivative is used in Newton's method for solving $\ophi(\eps)=0$.
+This derivative is used in Newton's method for solving $ \varphi(\eps)=0$.